voxmedia/ad-server-proxy/README.md

 A small ad-server proxy that speeds up local development ad server requests and permits local targeting overrides and insertions.
-It supports emulates our ad serving partner [OpenX](http://openx.com/).
+It proxies interactions with our ad serving partner [OpenX](http://openx.com/).

 ## Getting started